 If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
-See "Seat belts" for details.
+See "Seat belts" in this Section for details.

-• For effective protection in automobile accidents and sudden stops, child must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
+• For effective protection in automobile accidents and sudden stops, a child must be properly restrained, using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
 In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior.
-Toyota strongly urges use of a proper child restraint system which conforms to the size of the child, and is put on the rear seat.
-According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.